ChrisCross1983/Home-of-wildlife-animals/README.md

 ## Site Aims

-- To introduce the business to the user in a warm, friendly and inviting manner
+- To introduce the organisation in a warm, friendly and inviting manner
 - To provide the user with all the information needed to contact the business or to register for voluntary work
 - To offer a alternative but also simple way to support (donation), if the user doesn´t want to volunteer in person
 - To provide information about the organisation members and their mission